 9. Authors are responsible for their manuscripts' conformity to ethical rules.
 If the work has been done after ethics committee approval, any necessary permission documents from local and international ethic committees must also be sent with the manuscript, and the author should ensure that the manuscript contains a statement that the work has been approved by the ethics committee.

 10. All financial supports should be mentioned in the “Acknowledgements” section.

 11. Responsibilities of statements or opinions expressed in the manuscripts published in JISE solely belong to the author(s).

-All manuscripts submitted to JISE will be subjected to the Ithenticate plagiarism detection software.
-Manuscripts in which references sections trucated found to have similarity index of 25% or above will be rejected and authors will be informed with given the plagiarism report.
+All manuscripts submitted to JISE will be subjected to plagiarism detection softwares.
+Manuscripts in which references sections truncated found to have similarity index of 20% or above and will be rejected.
+The acceptable limit for similarity of text from a single source is 5%.